Sidakpreet-singh/advisor/README.md

 # WellSync - AI-powered Wellness Advisor Platform

 **WellSync** is a full-stack web platform that connects users with wellness advisors.
-It integrates Google's Gemini API to provide intelligent, conversational assistance for mental and physical wellness support.
+It provide a chatbot which is intelligent, conversational assistance for mental and physical wellness support.

 ## Features
 - Appointment booking and management